adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ...would run entwine using 6 threads, and reproject the index to web mercator (EPSG:3857).

-Entwine configuration details can be found here:
+Entwine configuration details, with ongoing discussion, can be found here: https://github.com/connormanning/entwine/blob/master/doc/entwine-point-tile.md

-...and ongoing discussion of the EPT format is here:

 ## Inspecting an EPT resource

+An EPT resource can be inspected on the filesystem where it is created.
+Navigate to the output directory specified at entwine build time.

-## viewing an Entwine datasource
+## viewing an EPT resource

 Once you've created an Entwine index, start a web server in the directory you're working in: